possiblyhamzah/attendance-taker/README.md

 # Attendance Taker
-A website to assist with attendance taking.
+A website to help with attendance taking.